Lubbock Christian University

 Mentoring

-LCU implemented the Mentoring program to provide academic support to students and assist them in the successful completion of their degree.
-Our Mentors work with students to help them identify their academic goals and resolve any circumstances that may hinder their success.
-Mentors help students develop the skills they need to manage their time and resources to become more successful.
-To connect with a mentor, email mentor@lcuedu or stop by the Center for Student Success.
+Campus Mentors are available to provide academic support to all undergraduate students.
+Mentors help students identify their academic goals and develop academic skills needed to be successful.
+To connect with a mentor, email Mentor@LCU.edu or stop by the Center for Student Success.

 Tutoring

-Current students may request free peer tutoring in most undergraduate courses.
-Tutoring is provided in one-on-one or small group sessions meeting weekly throughout each long semester.
-The Tutoring Services office is located in Room 118 in the Center for Student Success in the CAA.
-For more information or to sign up, email tutor@lcu.edu.
+Tutoring Services are available to all undergraduate students in most courses.
+Peer tutoring takes place in the CSS in one-on-one or small group weekly sessions.
+The Tutoring Office is located in Room 118 in the Center for Student Success in the CAA.
+For more information or to sign up, email Tutor@LCU.edu

 University Writing Center